 Owners must verify all income, assets, family characteristics, and circumstances that affect family eligibility.
-In order to accomplish this, each adult family member must sign a Consent for Release of Information Form.
+In order to accomplish this, each adult family member must sign a Consent for Release of Information Form (Sample Form 3 available).
 Applicants and tenants who refuse to sign the appropriate consent forms may be denied occupancy or continued occupancy.